Alice in Wonderland (Disneyland attraction): History

 The 1951 feature film proved to lend itself well to the format of a themed dark ride.
 Just as Alice made her way through a linear series of distinct, largely unrelated episodes in the motion picture, guests in the attraction were shuttled through separate, clearly defined scenes by way of a rail-guided fiberglass ride vehicle.
 These vehicles, modeled to resemble the film's haughty, hookah-smoking caterpillar, were manufactured by Arrow Development and designed with three wheels instead of the usual four to facilitate navigation along the ride's sloping track.
-The iconic "caterpillar cars" have remained in use for the entire duration of the attraction's existence as of 2024.
+The iconic "caterpillar cars" have remained in use for the entire duration of the attraction's existence as of 2025.
 Much in the same vein as Mr. Toad's Wild Ride, Peter Pan's Flight and Snow White's Enchanted Wish, Alice in Wonderland saw guests navigating boxy corridors illuminated with ultraviolet fluorescents and populated by lavishly painted plywood "flats" representing scenery and characters.

 One notable trait shared across all of the original Fantasyland dark rides was the deliberate absence of each story's titular character; this was true for Alice in Wonderland as well; Alice herself was nowhere to be found within the ride.
 Guests were rather made to assume the perspective of Alice themselves, a concept accentuated through the use of brief "storybook-style" narrations delivered by an unseen Alice (portrayed by Kathryn Beaumont, her voice actress from the film) at the beginning of each scene.
 These narrations might have provided the impression of an older Alice recounting her episodes in Wonderland as guests witnessed them "first-hand" from her point of view.

 Largely due to the technological limitations of the era, a number of creative liberties were taken in portraying the various scenes from the film in an attempt to make them more entertaining and madcap, with unique scenarios such as the "Upside-Down Room" and the "Oversized Room" plainly contradicting the events of the original story.
-Limited ride space meant that many stand-out characters and locales from the film (most notably the Queen of Hearts, royal croquet grounds, and playing card soldiers) were absent from the attraction, and even the scenes that were present were not necessarily arranged in chronological order.
+Limited ride space meant that many stand-out characters and locales from the film (most notably the Queen of Hearts, Tweedledee & Tweedledum and the Caterpillar) were absent from the attraction, and even the scenes that were present were not necessarily arranged in chronological order.
 All of this resulted in a ride experience that could have been interpreted as unfaithful to the film (albeit intentionally) and only tangentially related to the original 1865 novel by Lewis Carroll.
 Much more so than the current attraction, the original Alice dark ride was largely a series of out-of-context iconography from the film presented in new and odd ways.